SimplySnap/torchPDLP/torchPDLP/README.md

 # torchPDLP

-torchPDLP is a PyTorch-based solver for primal-dual linear programs, using a restarted PDHG algorithm with enhancements for stability and performance.
+torchPDLP is a PyTorch-based solver for linear programs, using a restarted PDHG algorithm with enhancements for stability and performance.

 ## Features